symfony/symfony-docs/book/forms.rst

         <form ...>

-The ``form_theme`` tag "imports" the fragments defined in the theme and uses them when rendering the form.
+The ``form_theme`` tag (in Twig) "imports" the fragments defined in the given template and uses them when rendering the form.
 In other words, when ``form_row`` is called later in this template, it will use the ``field_row`` block from your custom theme.

 To customize any portion of a form, you just need to override the appropriate fragment.
-Knowing exactly which block to override is the subject of the next section.
+Knowing exactly which block or file to override is the subject of the next section.

 In the following section, you'll learn more about how to customize different portions of a form.
 For a more extensive discussion, see :doc:`/cookbook/form/form_customization`.